-&lt;sup>9 Oren Barak, "Lebanon: Failure, Collapse, and Resuscitation," in ibid, 305-340.
+&lt;sup>9 Oren Barak, "Lebanon: Failure, Collapse, and Resuscitation," in ibid, pp. 305-340.

-Ilmin Forum for International Affairs and Security (IFIAS) December 18, 2009 if the grip of its communist rulers weaken, hostilities are likely again.
+Because of their demonstrated weaknesses as providers of rule of law, human rights and participation, sustainable economic opportunity, and human development (in each case the numbers and rankings are low), nation-states such as Kyrgystan, Tajikistan, Laos, and Papua New Guinea are in 2009 each at risk of failure if and when civil wars resume or break out.
+The first two, with their fundamental regional and political antagonisms, are held together only by thin levels of comity and the possibility of Russian intervention.
+Laos has experienced interregional and interethnic violence before; if the grip of its communist rulers weaken, hostilities are likely again.
 PNG has among the worst crime rates in the world, and nearly 200 fractious ethnicities on the main island plus dissidents (who have warred against the main island) on outer islands.
 PNG, wildly corrupt as well, is held together mainly by the possibility of Australian intervention.
 Fortunately, for diagnostic and policy purposes, we can quantify the levels of governance of each of these places and thus approximately assess the risks to each.